Arjun-0017/CNN_accelerator/README.md

 # AXI4 Master Interface (CNN Accelerator → VEGA)

-This part provides details about the AXI4 Master interface signals used for communication between CNN accelerator and VEGA.
+This section provides details about the AXI4 Master interface signals used for communication between CNN accelerator and VEGA.
 The table below maps Verilog signals to their corresponding VEGA AT1051 signals and describes their functionality.

 ## Signal Mapping Table